 • Minimum of (15) fifteen additional credits or five courses at 6000 level or above within Comparative Studies

-• Approximately (8) eight credit hours or three courses of additional coursework at 6000 level or above either within or outside of Comparative Studies
+• Approximately (15) fifteen credit hours or five courses of additional coursework at 6000 level or above either within or outside of Comparative Studies

-• (9) Nine hours or three courses in Comparative Studies 8998: Candidacy Examination (one full semester)
+• (8) Eight hours in Comparative Studies 8998: Candidacy Examination (one full semester)

-• Approximately (4) credit hours of Comparative Studies 8997: Dissertation Writing Workshop (one credit per semester for four semesters)
+• Approximately (8) eight credit hours of Comparative Studies 8990: Dissertation Writing Workshop (2 hours per semester for four semesters)

 b.
 Students who have completed the M.A. in Comparative Studies must complete an additional 50 credits toward the PhD as follows: